 Recognizing the ideal, Mediterranean-like climate of the central California coast, Italian immigrants established California’s first artichoke farm in the late-19th century near Half Moon Bay.
-Today, California produces nearly 100 percent of the country’s commercial artichoke crop, and in 2013 it was declared the state’s official vegetable.
+Today, California produces 100 percent of the country’s commercial artichoke crop.

-The most common California artichoke is the green globe, recognizable by its thorny leaves and purple flowers.
-However, farmers and University of California scientists have been experimenting with other varieties, including the imperial star, which is not only thornless but matures sooner and produces a higher yield.
-Studies, however, have shown that consumers prefer the green globe for its meatier leaves and bigger heart.
+The most common California artichoke is the Green Globe, recognizable by its thorny leaves and purple flowers.
+However, in the last decade, farmers and University of California scientists have been experimenting with other varieties, including the Imperial Star, which is not only thornless but matures sooner and produces a higher yield.
+Studies, however, have shown that consumers prefer the Green Globe for its meatier leaves and bigger heart.